BonjourPlus/pass_plus/src/Jasdero/PassePlatBundle/Resources/doc/index.rst

         # app/config/config.yml

         jasdero_passe_plat:
+            activation: true  # mandatory, determines if you want to use Google Drive (other option is 'false')

+            # necessary if you set activation to true

             folders :
                 to_scan: yourValue  # where new orders will be put
                 new_orders: yourValue  # transition folder for new orders
                 errors: yourValue  # where invalid orders will be redirected
             drive_folder_as_status:
                 root_folder: yourValue  # base folder from where you want to work on your Drive
+            credentials:
+                path_to_refresh_token : "%path_to_refresh_token%"
+                auth_config : "%auth_config%"

         # the following lines determine what name you want to give to your container and content